Defining HR Audit, its Purpose, Types, & The Checklist

 - A basis for improvements in the future

 These were some of the purposes for conducting an HR Audit.
-Based on the different purposes it serves, there are also different HR Audit types to consider.
+However, based on the different purposes, there are also different HR Audit types to consider.
 Some of these are as follows.

 Types of HR Audit